kahnwong/karnwong.me/content/posts/should-data-scientists-deploy-models-to-production/index.md

 ## The difference between data science, machine learning engineering and MLOps

-There are multiple definitions for data scientist and machine learning engineer, but a common theme for each is that:
+There are multiple definitions for data scientist, machine learning engineer and mlops, but a common theme for each is that:

 | Role                      | Area of Focus                                                             |
 |---------------------------|---------------------------------------------------------------------------|